Skip to contents

 Details

-Batchtools sge futures use batchtools cluster functions created by batchtools::makeClusterFunctionsSGE(), which requires that SGE commands qsub, qstat, and qdel are installed on the current machine.
+Batchtools SGE futures use batchtools cluster functions created by batchtools::makeClusterFunctionsSGE(), which are used to interact with the SGE job scheduler.
+This requires that SGE commands qsub, qstat, and qdel are available on the current machine.

 The default template script templates/sge.tmpl can be found in: